Ikke gjør dette hjemme: Concept

 The show is a comic documentary-style reality series in which hosts Rune Nilson and Per Olav Alvestad defy warnings and restrictions on various items to see what happens when they do.
-Some of their experiments include lighting fireworks indoors, washing wool on high temperatures, putting a bowling ball inside a washing machine, and turning a small bathroom into a giant microwave using aluminium foil.
+Some of their experiments include lighting fireworks inside, washing wool on high temperatures, putting a bowling ball inside a washing machine, and turning a small bathroom into a giant microwave oven using aluminium foil.

 Each series takes place inside a condemned house scheduled for destruction, in which the two hosts move in and perform their experiments.
 The various concepts are often exaggerated for comic effect, regularly with severe damage to the house in the process.
 The final episode of each series always ends with the house being completely destroyed, usually in a fire.

 In addition to the two hosts the series has several recurring members, most notably "Roar", their resident explosions expert, and "Sveinung", their goldfish.

 Production

 The first series was filmed during summer 2010 and aired the following year.
 After being met with high ratings and positive reviews the show was renewed for a second series, which was produced and aired in 2012.
-Following speculation that the series had been cancelled, reportedly due to Rune Nilssons wish to return to radio, a third series was made in 2013.
+Following speculation that the series had been cancelled, reportedly due to Rune Nilsson's wish to return to radio, a third series was made in 2013.
 In August 2014, the show's official Facebook page announced that a fourth series would be made soon, with a tentative airdate of autumn 2015.